 Students will examine and compare the basic tenets of religious traditions - Christian and non-Christian.
-Units will look at the the foundation, development and brief history of major world religions such as Islam, Hinduism Buddhism, Sikhism, Judism and Protestant Christianity.
+Units will look at the foundation, development and brief history of major world religions such as Islam, Hinduism, Buddhism, Sikhism, Judaism and Protestant Christianity.
 Students will learn major tenets, holy books and differing beliefs of the afterlife.
 Students will build religious literacy, vocabulary and understanding as they prepare for adult life and increased diversity of experiences with those of various religious traditions.
 Religious concepts of transcendence, prayer, social justice, human dignity, religious tolerance and inter-religious dialogue will be examined.
+Students will spend time reflecting on the role of faith in their own lives as they discern their own personal vocations.